Identifying additional configuration files

 - When editing a component template, click Local Configuration Objects on the shortcut bar to display the Local Configuration Objects panel.
 It provides the same options as the Configuration Object Dictionary.

 - Do one of the following:

-- To add a new configuration file, click Add Configuration Object General panel, select Configuration File, if it is not already selected, and click Next.
-The Configuration File panel of the wizard appears. .
+- To add a new configuration file, click Add Configuration Object .
 The New Configuration Object wizard opens.
-On the
+Select Configuration File, if it is not already selected, and click Next.
+The Configuration File panel of the wizard appears.

 - To modify an existing configuration file, select the file and click Edit Configuration Object

 If you select Server Objects in the drop-down list at the top, two additional types of filtering are possible.
 A drop-down list lets you select All or Root.
 Selecting All displays all types of server objects, including all built-in server objects and all custom configuration objects.
 Selecting Root displays only root objects (both built-in and custom configuration objects).
 You can also filter on server object names by entering text in the text box and pressing Enter.
 The system shows all server objects with names that include the text you entered. .
 The Edit Configuration Object: Configuration File window appears.
 It provides the same options as the Configuration File panel of the Configuration Object wizard.
 When using the Configuration Object Dictionary, you can filter the list of configuration objects displayed using the drop-down lists at the top of the window to select the category of configuration objects, the relevant operating system, or both.
 These filters are not available when creating local configuration objects.

 - To copy an existing configuration file, select that file and click Copy Configuration Object

 This option functions the same as the Add Configuration Object icon except that all fields are automatically completed using information from the configuration file you are copying. .